How EMDR Therapy for Trauma Helps You Process Grief and Loss

 The goal isn’t to forget.
 It’s to hold grief more gently—without drowning in it.

+EMDR therapy for trauma supports this process beautifully.
 Instead of staying stuck in the moment of loss, your brain begins to link that memory with what came before—and what still matters now.

 This integration might look like: